flynx/object.js/README.md

 `keep_tabs` defaults to `object.KEEP_TABS`

-A shorthand to 'normalizeIndent(..)' optimized for text rather than code
+A shorthand to `normalizeIndent(..)` optimized for text rather than code
 ```
 normalizeTextIndent(..)
 	-> <text>